 I at first bought a Kindle edition, but decided to own a paper copy to be kept on my desk.
 It's full of post-it notes and underlined passages.
 This is what happens when I read something both challenging and wonderful!"

-Rebecca Simpson Craft
+Rebecca Simpson Craft on Amazon Reviews

 "What fascinating perspectives this book brings to how we got to here - well beyond the normal gender lens in the usual ways - instead going deeper and incorporating much broader,

 It's a book that will spark a lot of thoughtful discussion and Amarok is delighted to be mentioned in it."

 History, Literature, Philosophy, Psychology, Mythology, and Religion to present a picture of the status of women,

 He also offers insights into how humans can better honour each other in general, for an improved world